Vivian Blaine: Stage

-Following her Fox years, Blaine returned to the stage, making her Broadway debut as Miss Adelaide in the Frank Loesser musical Guys and Dolls in 1950.
-Her character Miss Adelaide has been engaged to inveterate gambler Nathan Detroit played by Sam Levene for 14 years, a condition which, according to her song "Adelaide's Lament", has given her a psychosomatic cold as well as chronic heartbreak.

-After the show's 1,200-performance Broadway run, Blaine and Levene reprised their roles as Miss Adelaide and Nathan Detroit in the first UK production of Guys and Dolls, which opened at London's West End Coliseum a few days before the 1953 Coronation; the two stars performed their roles 553 times, including a Royal Command Variety Performance for Queen Elizabeth on November 9, 1953.
-Blaine as Miss Adelaide, Levene as Nathan Detroit and Robert Alda as Sky Masterson also performed twice daily in a reduced version of Guys and Dolls when the first Las Vegas production opened a six-month run at the Royal Nevada, September 7, 1955, the first time a Broadway musical was performed on the strip.
-Vivian Blaine recreated her role as Miss Adelaide in the film version in 1955.

-Blaine also appeared on Broadway in A Hatful of Rain, Say, Darling, Enter Laughing, Company, and Zorba, as well as participating in the touring companies of musicals such as Gypsy.
+Blaine appeared on Broadway in Guys and Dolls; A Hatful of Rain; Say, Darling; Enter Laughing; Company; and Zorba, as well as participating in the touring companies of plays such as Light Up the Sky; and musicals such as Gypsy.

 Television

 Blaine was a special guest during the This is Your Life tribute episode to Laurel and Hardy, seen over NBC-TV on December 1, 1954.
 Blaine had worked with the duo in the film Jitterbugs and had fond memories of the experience.

 On the 25th annual Tony Awards in 1971, she appeared as a guest performer and sang "Adelaide's Lament" from Guys and Dolls.

-Blaine always commented that working with manager Rob Cipriano reminded her of working with her first husband Manny Franks.

-Later in her career, her television career took off, with guest appearances on shows like Fantasy Island, The Love Boat, and a recurring role in the cult hit Mary Hartman, Mary Hartman.
+Later in her career, her television career took off, with guest appearances on shows like Fantasy Island, The Love Boat (S2 E9 1978), and a recurring role in the cult hit Mary Hartman, Mary Hartman.

 Her final onscreen appearance was in "Broadway Malady", a Season 1 episode of Murder, She Wrote.

 Personal life

-Blaine's first marriage, to Franks, lasted from 1945 to 1956.
-She then married Milton Rackmil, president of Universal Studios and Decca Records, in 1959, and recorded several albums prior to their 1961 divorce.
-In 1973, she married Stuart Clark.

 In 1983, Blaine became the first celebrity to make public service announcements for AIDS-related causes.
 She made numerous appearances in support of the then-fledgling AIDS Project Los Angeles (APLA) and in 1983 recorded her cabaret act for AEI Records, which donated its royalties to the new group; this included the last recordings of her songs from Guys and Dolls.
 Her prior albums for Mercury Records have all subsequently been reissued on CD.

-According to Blaine, she was a registered Democrat and a lifelong practicing Roman Catholic.